-RISK MANAGEMENT
+UNIT-V RISK MANAGEMENT

-1) REACTIVE VS. PROACTIVE RISK STRATEGIES
+1. REACTIVE VS. PROACTIVE RISK STRATEGIES

 At best, a reactive strategy monitors the project for likely risks.
 Resources are set aside to deal with them, should they become actual problems.
 More commonly, the software team does nothing about risks until something goes wrong.
 Then, the team flies into action in an attempt to correct the problem rapidly.

 This is often called a fire fighting mode.

-is is often called a fire fighting mode.

-- project team reacts to risks when they occur - mitigation-plan for additional resources in anticipation of fire fighting - fix on failure-resource are found and applied when the risk strikes - crisis management-failure does not respond to applied resources and project is in jeopardy
+1. project team reacts to risks when they occur 2. mitigation-plan for additional resources in anticipation of fire fighting 3. fix on failure-resource are found and applied when the risk strikes 4. crisis management-failure does not respond to applied resources and project is in jeopardy